(See also General Principles of Poisoning.)

 Treatment occasionally involves sedation (eg, with benzodiazepines).

 Mushrooms that cause early muscarinic symptoms include members of the Inocybe and Clitocybe genera.

-Symptoms may include the SLUDGE syndrome (see Table: Common Toxic Syndromes (Toxidromes)), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
-Symptoms are usually mild, begin within 30 min, and resolve within 12 h.
+Symptoms may include the SLUDGE syndrome (see table Common Toxic Syndromes), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
+Symptoms are usually mild, begin within 30 minutes, and resolve within 12 hours.

 Atropine may be given to treat severe muscarinic symptoms (eg, wheezing, bradycardia).

-Amanita smithiana mushrooms cause delayed gastroenteritis, usually 6 to 12 h after ingestion, and acute renal failure (usually within 1 to 2 wk after ingestion) that often requires dialysis.
+Amanita smithiana mushrooms cause delayed gastroenteritis, usually 6 to 12 hours after ingestion, and acute renal failure (usually within 1 to 2 weeks after ingestion) that often requires dialysis.

 Gyromitra mushrooms can cause hypoglycemia simultaneously with or shortly after gastroenteritis.
-Other manifestations may include CNS toxicity (eg, seizures) and, after a few days, hepatorenal syndrome.
+Other manifestations may include central nervous system toxicity (eg, seizures) and, after a few days, hepatorenal syndrome.
 Initial care involves close monitoring for hypoglycemia and possibly repeated doses of activated charcoal.
-Neurologic symptoms are treated with pyridoxine 70 mg/kg slow IV infusion over 4 to 6 h (maximum daily dose of 5 g); liver failure is treated supportively.
+Neurologic symptoms are treated with pyridoxine 70 mg/kg slow IV infusion over 4 to 6 hours (maximum daily dose of 5 g); liver failure is treated supportively.